meterXu/selenium-ide/docs/introduction/command-line-runner.md

 __NOTE: When using the `--config-file` flag, the `.side.yml` will be ignored.__

-## Selenium IDE Configuration
+## JetRecord Configuration

 ### Test parallelization in a suite

 Out of the box, the runner executes suites in parallel, but tests within a suite are executed sequentially.

-To run tests in a given suite in parallel, you'll need to update the settings for that suite in Selenium IDE.
+To run tests in a given suite in parallel, you'll need to update the settings for that suite in JetRecord.

-1. Switch to the `Test Suites` view in Selenium IDE
+1. Switch to the `Test Suites` view in JetRecord
 2. Click the drop-down menu next to the name of the suite you'd like to configure and click `Settings`
 3. Click the checkbox for `Run in parallel`
 4. Click `Submit`
-5. Save your Selenium IDE project file
+5. Save your JetRecord project file

 To configure more than one suite to run this way, repeat steps 1-4 in each suite.
 Be sure to save the project file once you're done.